eliasdoehne/stellaris-dashboard/README.md

 Subscribing to [the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1466534202) on the Steam workshop makes the dashboard directly available in-game through the integrated browser, which can be accessed by the help icon in the bottom right of the Stellaris UI, or with the keyboard shortcut `ALT-B`.

-For game balance and immersion, only some information about AI empires is shown by default.
+For game balance and immersion, only some information about other empires is shown by default.
 If you want, you can also configure the program to show everything in the settings menu.

+Support for Multiplayer mode is **experimental**.
+The dashboard will avoid showing information about other player controlled empires, even if the "Show all empires checkbox" is ticked in the settings.
+To use the dashboard in multiplayer, you must first configure your multiplayer username in the dashboard settings menu.

 # Installation